Jen Winters, PhD

 Winters et al. 2018b:

-TSN 45: The Stellar Multiplicity of M Dwarfs Within 25 pc (submitted)
+TSN 45: The Stellar Multiplicity of M Dwarfs Within 25 pc (in review)

 Winters et al. 2018a: